Is your child more nervous than their peers?

 They can give you tips for helping your child, as well as strategies to begin incorporating at home.

 Book Your Appointment With Sol Speech And Language Therapy Today

-If you’re ready to take the first steps towards alleviating your child’s anxiety and improving their speech and language skills, book an appointment with us today.
+If you’re ready to take the first steps towards alleviating your child’s anxiety and improving their speech and language skills, schedule your appointment at a clinic location today.

-Our qualified speech therapists have experience working with anxiety in relation to speech disorders.
+Our licensed speech pathologists have experience working with anxiety in relation to speech disorders.